Nihilish/PDARun/README.md

     //Transition function
-    //The following means if the machine is in state s, on input 'a' with a top stack symbol of ~ (~ is the notation for epsilon, or the empty string), go to state q1 and push $ onto the stack. delta{
+    //The following means if the machine is in state s, on input 'a' with a top
+    //stack symbol of ~ (~ is the notation for epsilon, or the empty string), go to
+    //state q1 and push $ onto the stack. delta{

     s(a,~) goto q1 push $;